Overview of the model

 Guiding question: What concepts, ontologies, identities, and ways of seeing and being have I built up around this thread — do I really need them anymore?

-Reality appears as: N/A; questions about reality no longer are of any interest.
+Reality appears as: Things just are however they are, and questions about what reality is or how it appears no longer are of interest or importance.

 Paradigmatic quotes: